-The use, possession, purchase, sale, production, and manufacture of delta-8 products are prohibited and punishable under state law.
+The use, possession, purchase, sale, production, and manufacture of delta-8 products are allowed under state law.

 Medical and recreational cannabis is illegal in Kentucky and punishable under state law.
 Penalties are strict.

-Like delta-8, delta-10, HHC, and other delta-9 isomers are illegal in Kentucky.
+Like delta-8, delta-10, HHC, and other delta-9 isomers are legal in Kentucky.